Setting up an active-passive Gitlab instance

 Implement with Wandisco’s Gerrit

 By using gerrit, you have to switch the ecosystem from Gitlab to Gerrit.
-I believe it’s okay to use gerrit if your team is changing from subversion to Git.
+I believe it’s okay to use gerrit if your team is switching from subversion to Git.

 Implement centralized storage with the hot standby node